About This Program

 Children's Defense Fund.
 (2010).
 Promising approaches in child welfare:

-Helping connect children and youth in foster care to permanent family and relationships through Family Finding and Engagement.
-Retrieved from http://www.childrensdefense.org/child-research-data-publications/data/promising-approaches.pdf
+Helping connect children and youth in foster care to permanent family and relationships through Family Finding and Engagement. https://www.childrensdefense.org/wp-content/uploads/2018/08/promising-approaches.pdf

 Date Program Content Last Reviewed by Program Staff: October 2017